Experiment

 Altering a stored procedure

-In SQL Server, a stored procedure can be modified with the help of the Alter keyword.
+In SQL Server, a stored procedure can be modified with the help of

 Syntax: ALTER PROCEDURE <procedure_name>